damonlynch/rapid-photo-downloader/README.rst

    packages for libzmq3 and Python3, e.g. libzmq3-dev and python3-dev
  - Qt5 plugin for reading TIFF images
  - If installing rawkit_ from PyPi_, libraw is required, e.g. libraw10 or libraw15.
+ - If installing EasyGUI_ from PyPi_, ensure the Tkinter package for Python 3 is installed.

 Installation
 ------------